excsn/orka/core/API_REFERENCE.md

 *   **`pub fn resources(&self) -> &RunResources`**
     *   The run-scoped resource bag shared by every handle to this context.
 See `RunResources` below.

+*   **`pub fn cancellation(&self) -> CancelToken`**
+    *   The run's cancellation token, shared by every handle to this context.
+Always present, so a handler never branches on whether the run is cancellable.
+See §10.

 *   **`pub fn require<R, F>(&self, resource: impl AsRef<str>, get: F) -> Result<R, OrkaError>`**
     *   Where `F: FnOnce(&T) -> Option<R>`.
 Reads a value a previous step should have produced, failing with `OrkaError::ResourceMissing` rather than panicking.
 The runtime counterpart to `produces` / `consumed_by`: `ctx.require(Res::AppSpec, |c| c.app_spec.clone())?` replaces `.expect("app_spec set by load-spec step")`.